mfkhan267/jenkins_on_azure2024/deploy_aks_CICD.md

 ![image](https://github.com/mfkhan267/jenkins_on_azure2024/assets/77663612/6debde58-3892-4198-9252-7c39e4dcd588)

-# Commit your application code changes and push the Application code repository on GitHub
+# Commit and Push your application code changes to the Application repository on GitHub

+Commit and push your changes to your application code on GitHub and the GitHub webhook should trigger the Jenkins Pipeline Build automatically.
+The Jenkins Pipeline will automatically Build, Push and Deploy your containerized Application to the Azure Kubernetes Service Cluster as part of your complete CI-CD Job.
 The GitHub webhook should now trigger the Jenkins Pipeline Job and the Build Job should run automatically.

 ![image](https://github.com/mfkhan267/jenkins_on_azure2024/assets/77663612/bf87a69c-4036-4d28-a9dd-d80089dac678)